cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

-2. Study existing documentation of your application, interview responsible system administrators and other stakeholders (if necessary), get a list of possible system check activities, Business and SLA-relevant KPI\'s and compare them with existing incident reports or bug tracking lists.
+2. Study existing documentation of your application, interview responsible system administrators and other stakeholders (if necessary), get a list of possible system check activities, Business and SLA-relevant KPI and compare them with existing incident reports or bug tracking lists.

 3. Describe a concrete scenario (e.g., application failover) in detail